With Google Drive integration in Teamgate, you're able to store all of your Teamgate files on Google cloud servers with two-way synchronization.

 How can I use Google Drive integration?

-After you connect Google Drive, all of your uploaded files to Teamgate from this point will be uploaded to your Drive too.
+After you connect Google Drive, all of your uploaded files to Teamgate from this point will be uploaded to your Google Drive.

 The first time you upload your file, a "Teamgate (account name)" folder will be created on your Google Drive.
 All of your files will be stored there by Teamgate sections (Deals, Leads, People, Companies).